Quantum Photonics 2025 | May 13 to 14, 2025

 A very compact optical multiplexer has been developed for a source that generates indistinguishable, polarization-encrypted photons for quantum key distribution.
 It contains a photonic chip that forms the central signal combiner in the source and is actively thermally controlled using temperature probes and thermoelectric elements.
 The optical input is provided via lithographic microlenses that couple the light into the waveguide channels, while the output is provided via a coupled fiber.

-Scientists at the Fraunhofer IOF in Jena have developed a stable, space-suitable source for entangled photons.
-Such connected or "entangled" photons should in future be used in secure encryption technologies (such as in so-called "Quantum Key Distribution", or QKD for short).
-In the photon source, a nonlinear, periodically poled crystal (ppKTP) is pumped from two sides in the arrangement of a Sagnac interferometer.
-The resulting spontaneous parametric fluorescence (Spontaneous Down Conversion, SPDC) in the crystal generates polarization-entangled photons in the transmitter and receiver channels.
-The source is under continuous development and is one of the most powerful hardware solutions in quantum communication.
+In the photon source shown here, a nonlinear, periodically polarized crystal is pumped from two sides in a Sagnac interferometer arrangement.
+The resulting spontaneous parametric down conversion (SPDC) in the crystal generates polarization-entangled photons in the transmitter and receiver channels.
+The source is continuously being developed and is one of the most powerful hardware solutions in quantum communication.

-Millions of photon pairs per second: The emerging field of quantum technologies with applications in quantum computing and quantum communication are largely based on photonic quantum sources.
-To realize these applications, we require the use of small and efficient entangled photon sources.
-Here, we show an engineering example of a compact and high performant entangled photon source.
-It can operate at millions of photon pairs per second per milliwatt of laser pump power, while its broadband light spectrum allows multiplexing capabilities.
-The source architecture has been tested for entanglement distribution over intercity fiber networks in Germany for applications in quantum cryptography.
+Here we present a technical example of a compact and high-performance source of entangled photons.
+It can be operated with millions of photon pairs per second and per milliwatt of laser pump power, while its broadband light spectrum enables multiplexing capabilities.
+The source architecture with double beam offset has been tested for entanglement distribution in quantum cryptographic applications across inter-city fiber optic networks in Germany for applications in quantum cryptography.

-Model of an optical ground station (OGS) for laser and quantum communication with satellites.
-The ground station has an 80 cm mirror telescope, optimized for 810 and 1550 nm (low losses, polarization-maintaining).
+Model of the Jena optical ground station (OGS) for laser and quantum communication with satellites.
+The ground station, which is currently being installed, will have a mirror telescope with a diameter of 80 cm, optimized for 810 nm and 1550 nm (low losses, polarization-maintaining).
 Follow-up optics can be mounted on two Nasmyth ports on the telescope axes or set up in the Coudé laboratory under the telescope.

 Compact Mid-Infrared light source for the Fast Ghost project.
-A 40mm long PPLN nonlinear crystal is pump by a 405nm CW laser.
-The pump beam is single-mode fiber-coupled and collimated to propagate through the crystal.
-A photon-pair is generated via SPDC, one photon in the MIR spectral range (3.4 - 4 um) while the visible photon is found around (450 - 460 nm).
-A customized dichroic mirror (Chroma) splits the three beams in two paths: First, it reflects the MIR light to the first arm of the source and allows the signal and the pump to pass through, to be later reflected by a mirror to the fiber coupler.
-Before reaching the fiber coupler, the photons in both arms are spectrally filtered out.
-The MIR and VIS photons are fiber coupled to be sent to different imaging schemes, such as Quantum Ghost Imaging, where the imaging performance shows an improvement in SNR compared to classical implementations.
-This improvement is due to the temporal correlations between the photon pairs, which enable noise reduction by triggering detection in a very narrow time window.
+A 40 mm long nonlinear PPLN crystal is pumped by a 405 nm CW laser.
+The pump beam is coupled via a single-mode fiber and collimated to propagate through the crystal.
+A pair of photons is generated via spontaneous down conversion (SPDC), with one photon in the MIR spectral range (3.4–4 um) and the second visible photon in the visible section (450–460 nm).
+After appropriate manipulation (filtering) of the photons, the MIR and VIS photons are fiber-coupled to implement various imaging schemes, such as quantum ghost imaging, where the imaging performance shows an improvement in the signal-to-noise ratio compared to classical implementations.
+This improvement is due to the temporal correlations between the photon pairs, which enable a lower noise level by setting the time window for detection very narrowly.

 The lithium niobate waveguide chip with Mach-Zehnder interferometer, including optical and electrical packaging, forms the centrepiece of a photonic quantum computer.
 The waveguide chip was developed within the PhoQuant project.